 In 2010, Garant and AMES are purchased by Griffon Corporation, an investment and management company with a diversified portfolio of wholly owned subsidiaries.
-Today, Garant and AMES remain a significant part of Griffon’s Home and Building Products division, which has expanded to encompass Southern Patio, Northcote, Cyclone and Consolidated Foam.
+Today, Garant and AMES remain a significant part of Griffon’s Home and Building Products division, which has expanded to encompass Southern Patio, Northcote and Cyclone.
 These sister brands provide us with significant opportunities to expand our markets, particularly in planters and containers.

 Celebrating 120 Years of Moving Forward

 In 2015, Garant celebrates our 120th anniversary as the leading Canadian manufacturer of tools for tough outdoor tasks.
 We’re proud to continue the Garant family’s legacy in our quest to provide the highest quality products and services to our customers.